 No, weight lifting will not make you bulky.
 If you want to be lean and toned, then this form of training is ideal for you.
 Weight lifting ensures that muscles are strengthened, creating a strong and supple body.
-Squats are arguably one the best movements because they grow muscles in your glutes and legs, as well as keep your core strong.
+Squats are arguably one of the best movements because they grow muscles in your glutes and legs, as well as keep your core strong.
 Use a barbell to really engage.

-Great exercises for the legs are: squats, leg presses, lunges and deadlifts.
-For arms, try bicep curls, shoulder presses and bench dips.
+Great exercises for the legs are squats, leg presses, lunges, and deadlifts.
+For arms, try bicep curls, shoulder presses, and bench dips.
 For the core, a plank will always be the number one.
 It engages the core completely so your muscles can’t help but shake.
 Other great exercises are Russian twists, leg raises and side jack-knifes.

 Hot Yoga: To Detox

 If your skin is also a concern, then hot yoga will help change that.
 In hot yoga, you’ll be sweating a lot but that will ensure all of the toxins come rushing out of your pores, clearing up your skin.
 Just make sure to cleanse your face and drink a lot of water afterward.
 Hot yoga is also great for those who want to have a cleanse after drinking a little too much on the weekends.
 It’ll help get you back on track by getting rid of the toxins from your body.
 If you are worried that you have too many toxins in your body and would like an additional way to get them out of your body, then have you considered an ion cleanse detox foot bath?

 Running: To Lose Weight

 If your goal is just to burn fat then running is great and it’s one of the best forms of pure cardio because it allows you to just plug in your music and switch off.
 Running in nature is far better than running on the treadmill.
 Why?
 Well, you get the fresh air and it promotes mindfulness because you’re taking in the beauty of the world around you.